ccebreros1/RaceTrack/README.md

 # How to use the application
 There are a couple of steps that one needs to follow to add a vehicle to the racetrack.
 The steps are:
-1. Add vehicle types (Truck and Car)
+1. Add vehicle types (Truck and Car must be added)
 2. Add Race Tracks
 3. Add Races
 4. Add Vehicles